 Voxelotor entered clinical development in 2014, and was granted Accelerated Approval in 2019 based on the results of the Ph.
 III HOPE trial with only 274 patients, based on a significant increase in hemoglobin response rate in the drug group.
 While the approval was based only on a biomarker endpoint, in a case series with 7 patients voxelotor treatment does appear to reduce transfusions needed and hospitalizations for pain.
 Studies are on-going to determine the long-term effects of voxelotor treatment.
 Assuming it continues to prove safe and effective, analysts project it will achieve blockbuster status within the decade.

 Chemists seem bent on making aldehydes great again, making waves with recent drugs like voxelotor and candidates like one of 2020’s Small Molecules of the Year, roblitinib.
-I personally feel like I’m making a full circle in my own attitude towards aldehydes.
-As an undergraduate, there seemed to be nothing wrong with consuming grams of aldehydes like glucose (though to be fair Fisher projections seemed reasonable back then too).
-Dealing with reactive, smelly aldehyde intermediates in the lab for some time, my attitude turned staunchly negative, and I forgot that aldehydes are quite common in biology.
-Today, as my colleagues recently wrote about, aldehydes seem perfectly reasonable again – there are certainly crazier things to find in drugs.
+We’re coming full circle – as undergraduates, there seemed to be nothing wrong with consuming grams of aldehydes like glucose (though to be fair Fisher projections seemed reasonable back then too).
+Dealing with reactive, smelly aldehyde intermediates in the lab, our attitudes turned staunchly negative, and I forgot that aldehydes are quite common in biology.
+Today, as Genentech scientists recently discussed, aldehydes seem perfectly reasonable again – there are certainly crazier things to find in drugs.

 Explore drughunter.com for more.